celestiaorg/celestia-app/docs/architecture/ADR-005-QGB_posting_confirms_in_reserved_namespace.md

 ## Context

-Currently, the QGB is using the state solely to save all the attestations and confirms it needs.
+Currently, the QGB is using the state to save all the attestations and confirms it needs.
 We propose to post `Valset Confirms` and `DataCommitment Confirms` in a reserved namespace instead of adding them to the state to achieve the following:

 - Reduce the state machine complexity